 Babies wet their diapers several times a day.
 The number of wet diapers is a helpful sign of how much fluid the baby is taking in.
-Although it is sometimes hard to tell when a disposable diaper is wet, a baby should have at least 7 wet diapers each day.
+It is sometimes hard to tell when a disposable diaper is wet.
+But a baby should have at least 7 wet diapers each day.
 Fewer wet diapers can mean the baby may not be taking in enough fluid.

 Normally, a baby's urine is clear and yellow-tinged.
-Changes in the odor and color may indicate a problem.
+Changes in the odor and color may mean there is a problem.
 Dark yellow or even pinkish color urine may mean the baby is not getting enough fluid.

 The first bowel movements of a newborn are called meconium.
-Meconium is stick and greenish-black in color.
-The baby may have several meconium bowel movements before this substance is completely gone from the baby's system.
-The next bowel movements are loose and yellow.
+Meconium is sticky and dark brown to greenish-black in color.
+The baby may have several meconium and transitional bowel movements before this substance is completely gone from the baby's system.
+Then bowel movements are loose and yellow.

-Breastfed babies usually have frequent bowel movements, sometimes with every feeding, and even some in-between.
+Breastfed babies usually have frequent bowel movements at first, sometimes with every feeding, and even some in-between.
 These bowel movements are often loose, yellow, and seedy.
 Formula-fed babies have thicker bowel movements that are more formed and light brown.

 Occasionally, babies become constipated.
 This rarely happens in breastfed babies.
-Firm or formed stools, that occur only once a day or less than once a day, may mean a baby is constipated.
+Firm or formed, hard stools that occur only once a day or less than once a day, may mean a baby is constipated.
 A baby may strain or fuss with constipation.
-However, all young babies will strain and grunt when having a bowel movement because the muscles of the rectum and anus are not yet coordinated enough to fully relax as stool passes through.
-If you think your baby is constipated, contact your baby's health care provider.
+However, all young babies will strain and grunt when having a bowel movement.
+That’s because the muscles of the rectum and anus are not yet coordinated enough to fully relax as stool passes through.
+If you think your baby is constipated, contact your baby's healthcare provider.